Hannah-Ashna/Messaging-Application/Project Implementation/CodingStandards.md

 ### Scoping:

 #### Namespaces:
 Code should be placed under a namespace, which divides the global scope into individual named scopes to prevent name collisions.
 Namespace names must be unique and should be all lowercase and underscored between words.
-You should avoid using abbreviations unless they follow the rules laid out in the naming section.
+Avoid using abbreviations unless they follow the rules laid out in the naming section.
 #### Internal Linkage:
 Sections of code can be given internal linkage using an unnamed namespace (formatted the same as regular namespaces), and individual functions and variables can also be given internal linkage by declaring them as `static`.
 Internal linkage prevents whatever has been declared from being accessed from another file.
 Therefore, internal linkage should be used when the code doesn’t need to be referenced elsewhere in `.cpp` files.
 It should not be used in `.h` files.
 #### Non-member, Static Member and Global Functions: